Get a home insurance quote and cover

-It's called the Multi-Policy discount.
-Bundle multiple insurance policies with Esurance (like home & car or motorcycle), and you could save ...
+It's called a Multi-Policy discount.
+Bundle multiple insurance policies with the same company (like home & car or motorcycle), and you could save ...
 BIG time.

 First and foremost: estimate your house's rebuilding cost.
 That's about how much your dwelling coverage should be.
 A home appraiser can do a walk-through and determine how much it would cost to rebuild your home from the ground up.

 Next, take an inventory of everything you own and how much it's all worth — that'll help give you an idea of how much personal property coverage you may want to consider.

 Then there's your liability coverage.
 Say someone's injured on your property and sues.
 Liability can help can help pay for both medical and legal bills.
 Or if your kid's stray baseball breaks a neighbor's window, it could also help cover repairs.

 You might often hear phrases like your "net worth."
 That refers to the sum value of all your investments and everything you own.
 If you're ever sued, all of these things might be at risk.
 But liability coverage can help protect them.

 Getting a homeowners quote is actually very simple.
 Mostly what you'll need are the basics — things like your address, marital status, purchase date, etc. You might also need your home's square footage.
 Usually you can get that from your appraisal report, real estate agent, or on websites like Zillow and Trulia.

 Other things that are helpful to know are your home's safety features.
 Are there deadbolt locks on all exterior doors?
 Smoke alarms on every floor?
 What about burglar alarms or fire sprinkler systems?
 All of these could help you save money on your premium.